Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces

-Kenyon \cite{Kenyon} treated the case of the square lattice and planar rectilinear domains.
-Recently, Finski \cite{finski2020finite,finski2020spanning} obtained, by a different method, a slightly weaker version of Theorem~\ref{thm: main} in the case of the square lattice quadrangulations of Riemann surfaces with Neumann boundary conditions and cone angles restricted to integer multiples of $\pi$.
-For other related recent work, see \cite{hou2020asymptotic,reshetikhinVertman,sridhar2015asymptotic,vertman2018regularized,Dubedat_Gheissari}
+The approach in these papers is based on the fact that these geometries have large groups of symmetries acting on them, and hence the discrete Laplacian can be diagonalized explicitly.
+The determinant is then an explicit product, whose asymptotics is still non-trivial, but doable e.g. by Euler\textendash Maclaurin formula.

+Kenyon \cite{Kenyon} proved the asymptotic expansion of the type (\ref{eq: main}) in the case of the square lattice and planar simply connected rectilinear domains, with a slightly weaker control of the corner contributions.
+In this general setting, the explicit diagonalization of the discrete Laplacian is not available; instead, Kenyon's method is based on tracking the variation of the determinant of the Laplacian when cutting the domain along vertical or horizontal line, using a relation to the dimer model.
+Ananth Sridhar \cite{sridhar2015asymptotic} extended this result to the case of the Laplacian with smoothly changing inhomogeneous weights, by variation of these weights starting from Kenyon's result.